 But Google is a lot smarter now and it understands that how do I get coaching clients? is a similar user intent to how do I get free coaching clients? or even get me coaching clients

-This allows you to not only focus on your keyword but semantically similar terms too.
+This allows you to focus not only on your keyword but semantically similar terms too.

-And in turn, it permits you to write more naturally which is easier to do, and also improves the UX (user experience) which Google likes.
+And in turn, it permits you to write more naturally which is easier to do and also improves the UX (user experience), which Google likes.

-If you are indeed in New York and want to rank for the term New York life coach, you can sprinkle the post aimed at that term with other references like The Big Apple or The Empire State.
+If you are indeed in New York and want to rank for the term New York life coach, you can sprinkle the post aimed at that term with other references like The Big Apple, or The Empire State.

-You can also get more granular by mentioning the borough you live in like Manhattan, or even the area within that borough, like SoHo if you’re loaded.
+You can also get more granular by mentioning the borough you live in, like Manhattan, or even the area within that borough, like SoHo, if you’re loaded.

 And they do want to be similar and/or relevant terms, don’t go aiming to rank for totally different longtails in the same post.

-To understand what to write about it’s important to get inside the head of your prospective clients.
+To understand what to write about, it’s important to get inside the head of your prospective clients.